1. Home

 Focus: building confidence and life skills

 When we think of our kids, we usually think of all the things we need to teach them before they move out.
-We usually don’t think about all the things they can teach us.
+We usually don’t think about what kids can teach us as their parents.
 But there are many things we can learn from children.

 There are general things that children teach us, like we should live in the moment more, that being curious is a good thing, and that we can learn a thing or two about patience.